derb12/pybaselines/docs/algorithms/optimizers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :func:`.collab_pls` is intended for fitting multiple datasets of related data,
-and can use any Whittaker-smoothing-based method.
+and can use any Whittaker-smoothing-based or spline method.
 The general idea is that using
 multiple sets of data should be better able to estimate the overall baseline rather
 than individually fitting each set of data.